Sexual orientation is not only confined to humans.

 A pair of male penguins in a zoo in Kent, England, had teamed up to raise orphaned eggs together.

-Just like humans, animals are a puzzle of need, and to complete your significant other, you must be the missing piece.
+Like humans, animals are a puzzle of need, and you must be the missing piece to complete your significant other.

-Why Do My Cat/Dog Cuddle And Mount Other Same-sex Mates?
+Why Does My Cat/Dog Cuddle And Mount Other Same-sex Mates?

 Maybe it is because we attribute most of our behavior as humans to our pets.

 However, no matter how close we are to them, it is good to realize that these animals are not humans, and they need a different kind of understanding.